 The earliest engines were hand-powered and the water was supplied by men carrying buckets and dumping it into a container which fed the manual pump.
 In 1822 an engine was invented which could draft water from a water source.

 Eye Fire Station

 A new fire engine was purchased for the village in 1826.
-It was still in use 66 years later but must have been must of been showing its age.
+It was still in use 66 years later but must have been must have been showing its age.
 It was reported at the Greyhound fire of January 1892,“The local engine, an antiquated piece of mechanism, which had not been put in use for a long time, was found to be of little use, as is usually the case when wanted, in fact, quite incapable of saving the building”.